sebastiendonadio/devopsmlops/chapters/07-chapter5.md

 1. Using real data - data privacy for the real data is guaranteed through techniques such as differential privacy and then that data is used to generate additional synthetic data using ML models.
 For example, generate synthetic credit card transaction data using a Generative Adversarial Network (GAN) and a small real dataset.

 1. Without any real data - there are no data privacy issues as the entire dataset is generated with synthetic data developed with simulated models and using knowledge from subject matter experts.
-For example, generate healthcare claims data where the features or the data fields are standard and their types and values are created using Python libraries such as Faker   [[10]](Chapter5.html#ftnt10) as determined by subject experts.
+For example, generate healthcare claims data where the features or the data fields and their data types are standardized and the data values are created using Python libraries such as Faker   [[10]](Chapter5.html#ftnt10).
+The values are validated by subject experts.

 ##  Summary